Healthcare Surge

 A healthcare surge is proclaimed in San Bernardino County by an authorized official, such as the health officer or other appropriate designee.

-San Bernardino County Preparedness and Response Program is collaborating with local hospitals, long term care facilities and multiple stakeholders to develop a Healthcare Surge Capacity Plan that will prepare the County for a healthcare surge event as well as the challenges that may result.
+San Bernardino County Preparedness and Response Program is collaborating with local hospitals, long-term care facilities, and multiple stakeholders to develop a Healthcare Surge Capacity Plan that will prepare the County for a healthcare surge event and the challenges that may result.

 Where Can I Find Additional Information On Healthcare Surge?